 If you've been providing your disabled or elderly parents with regular, in-home assistance, you might qualify to receive some compensation.

 Need for Caretakers

 The number of caretakers in the United States has increased in recent years due to the aging baby-boomer population, as well as the financial and emotional expense of placing older adults in long-term care facilities.
 According to Care Pathways.com, assisted-living facilities can cost thousands of dollars per month, making it difficult for many families to afford.
 Some adult children find it to hard to move their parents into a facility with strangers and would rather take care of them personally.
 Adult children then become caretakers who help their parents with personal care.

 Some adult children gradually enter the role of caretaker for their parents without realizing that it's happening.
 You might consider yourself a caretaker for your parents if you provide them with assistance and support due to their disability, age or illness.
 If you regularly assist your parents with bathing, grooming, hygiene, dressing, transfers, walking, laundry, cooking or shopping, you would qualify as their caretaker.
 If your adult parents live in your home, or you in theirs, you are most likely scheduling medical appointments for them, reminding them to take medication, providing first aid and wound care and even feeding them.

 Get Paid for Taking Care of Your Parents

 To become a paid caretaker through Medicaid, caretakers must pass criminal background checks, have legal authorization to work in the United States, sign a contract with the agency paying for the care and complete all required caregiver training.
 A Medicaid worker assigned to your case will assist you and your parents in setting hours, payment procedures, payment amounts and answer any other questions about the process.
-Caring.com states that the best way to get the paid caretaker process started is by contacting your local Aging Services or Human Services office.
+The best way to get the paid caretaker process started is by contacting your local Aging Services or Human Services office.